-Let’s face it, little ones and heat aren’t always the best mix.
-Here are 10 foolproof ways to keep kids safe and cool in hot weather, to help make sure you all have have fun in the sun, whether you're home or away.
+Most of us LOVE summer weather but, let’s face it, little ones and heat aren’t always the best mix.
+Here are 10 foolproof ways to keep kids safe and cool in hot weather, to help make sure you all have fun in the sun, whether you're home or away.

 1. HAT & SUNCREAM

-They really are the first and last when it comes to sun protection and we have so many different sun hats, you're bound to find one that suits your kid, whetever their age or style.
+They really are the first and last when it comes to sun protection and we have so many different sun hats to choose from that you're bound to find one that suits your kid, whatever their age or style.
 We especially like ones with a flap that covers their neck and shoulders too.
-Liewood's Senia Sun Hat is a cutely retro classic and the KIDLY Label Recycled Sun Hat is our best-seller because it's stretchy, soft, good for water or land play and made of 80% recycled fabric.
+The KIDLY Label Recycled Sun Hat is our best-seller because it's stretchy, soft, good for water or land play and made of 80% recycled fabric.

 2. BLINDS DOWN & CURTAINS CLOSED

 You know how those shutters remain closed in Mediterranean countries in high summer?
 That's for a good reason.
 Try to keep kids' bedrooms shaded all day so the temperature doesn't creep up over the day to an oven-like state at bedtime, exactly when you need it to be cool and comfy.